fabianaapateanu/training-mobile-basic-project/README.md

 * Installation of IntelliJ IDEA will be done during the training session, but for reference all install steps can be found here: https://www.jetbrains.com/help/idea/install-and-set-up-intellij-idea.html

 ## Project structure & resources

+Create new Maven Project in IntelliJ:

+1. Go to File -> New Project
+2. From the left side select Maven adn click Next (Java Sdk should aleardy be defined)
+3. On the next page you need to fill: groupId, artifactId, version

 Please use the following names for the Maven project, but replace with your name value where specified:
 ```